Divine Measure – Traversing the Star Card of Ancient Tarot

 Bacchic-Orphic mystery initiation was thought to involve a simulated death experience wherein one essentially ‘met themselves’.
 This transformative and purifying ritual, of which little is actually known, was to prepare initiates for the real afterlife ordeal.
 The fresco detail below depicts the use of reflection in a metal bowl (spiked wine all drank), combined with the comedic death mask.
 It could be actual or a metaphor.

-Addendum: Consider also how the TdM Pendu’s face resembles the snake-haired gorgoneion – that mask concealing the greatest mystery of all – and how the six, ‘bloody’ branch cuts on each side evoke Medusa’s severed jugular veins; one that flowed with the elixir of rebirth, the other, of death.
+Consider also how the TdM Pendu’s face also bears a resemblance to the snake-haired gorgoneion – the mask concealing the greatest mystery of all – and how the six, ‘bloody’ branch cuts on each side evoke Medusa’s severed jugular veins; one that flowed with the elixir of rebirth, the other, of death.
+The Hanged Man hovers in the threshold between the two.

 A scary revelation, Villa of Mysteries, Pompeii